JanNeuendorf/zipurat/README.md

 ## The goals

+- Very fast indexing and single file access
+- Optimized for access over sftp
 - Sensible encryption (Some information can leak, but not the contents of files.)
-- Simple format (It should be possible to get your data without this repo.)
+- Simple and well described format (It should be possible to get your data without this repo.)
 - Small files (thanks to deduplication and compression)
-- File based access over sftp

 ## The non-goals